patacrep/patacrep/readme.md

 provided to allow specific customisation and new command like embedded guitar tabs or lilypond sheets.

-This package is distribued along with a songbook written and designed by Crep (R. Goffe).
-This part of the package is provided with respect to the CC-BY-SA licence.

-Other document are subject to the GNU GPLv2 except if another licence is precised in the header.
+Document are subject to the GNU GPLv2 except if another licence is precised in the header.

 # Python version